Last updated on July 26th, 2022 at 07:55 am

 Page-level ads are specially designed for mobile inventory.
-These are new ad formats which would take some time to fetch you results and I believe Google is not setting the full swing on page-level ads as of now.
+These are new ad formats that would take some time to fetch you results and I believe Google is not setting full swing on page-level ads as of now.
 It’s still under experimentation and you can start experimenting with them to see how your traffic responds to these new ad types.

 Blend your Ads